amondnet/orchestrate-java-client/www/source/querying.html.md

  list of operations.
 Each of the operations will be applied to the specified document in order.
 If any of the operations fails for any reason, then the patch is aborted, and none of the changes are applied.
  The response metadata will contain the new 'ref' for the updated item.
+ For more details on the patch feature, see the [Patch Operations Docs](https://orchestrate.io/docs/apiref#keyvalue-patch-operations).
  For a full list of supported Ops, see the JsonPatch [Javadocs](/javadoc/latest/io/orchestrate/client/jsonpatch/JsonPatch.html).
-.

 #### <a name="conditional-partial-update-data"></a> [Conditional Partial Update Data](#conditional-partial-update-data)
 This patch operation also supports the ifMatch conditional.
 When updating